 I hope this online guide will explain to you some of our school routines and systems, and provide you with useful information.
 If you have any questions after reading through the booklet, please do not hesitate to contact the school by email, telephone or letter.
-Please also be aware that our website contains a great deal of additional useful information about the school.
+Please also be aware that our website (www.furzeplatt.com) contains a great deal of additional useful information about the school - please see the Year 6 tab in the Parents section.